 If you plan to do any sort of climbing, trekking, camping or hiking, this backpack is ideal.
 If you don’t plan on doing any sort of outdoor activities, I still think this backpack has loads of features that the everyday traveller could use as well.

-A huge bonus is it’s size.
+A huge bonus is its size.
 Technically, it’s small enough to fit as a carry-on bag when flying.
-The cost is also pretty decent: I got mine on sale online for about $90, but from the store it’s usually about $130.
+The cost is also pretty decent: I got mine on sale online for about $90, but from the store, it’s usually about $130.

 It’s time everyone became a lightweight traveller.
 Downsize your backpack and buy the Osprey Kestrel 32, it’s the perfect size for any adventure.
+Hopefully, this review helped.
+Good luck finding the perfect backpack for you.
+Click here to see the backpack on Amazon.

 What kind of backpack do you use?
 Would you recommend it?
 Why/why not?
 Share with us below!